LelandEdwards/HackUTDIX/README.md

 #### Test data needs:

-Use some publicly available data sets from your choice to model and identify Positive, Negative, or Neutral emotions.
+Use publicly available data sets to model and identify Positive, Negative, or Neutral emotions.

 #### Business Benefits: